nextstrain/docs.nextstrain.org/src/learn/exporting-data-for-auspice.rst

 It's helpful to start in Auspice and then work backwards to Augur.
-The following (annotated) screenshot shows the components of a typical visualisation, which is based on a :term:`dataset JSON (sometimes called an Auspice JSON)<dataset>`.
+The following (annotated) screenshot shows the components of a typical visualisation, which is based on a :term:`dataset JSON <dataset>` (sometimes called an Auspice JSON).

 We'll use the following annotated screenshot of the `measles virus tree <https://nextstrain.org/measles>`__ (built using `this Augur